mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 The target only experiences the same emotional state as that being experienced by the psion and, unless the target is a willing recipient of the projection, he resists the projection attempt with his Int DM (if positive).
-The Effect of the psion’s Project Emotion determines the intensity of the emotional experience felt by the target; an Effect of 0 or 1 indicates that the target feels the emotions at the same intensity as the psion; a higher Effect indicates a more intense
+The Effect of the psion's Project Emotion determines the intensity of the emotional experience felt by the target; an Effect of 0 or 1 indicates that the target feels the emotions at the same intensity as the psion; a higher Effect indicates a more intense